Team980/Baseball-Shooter-Gradle/README.md

 - ```gradlew build``` will build your Robot Code
 - ```gradlew deploy``` will build and deploy your code to the RoboRIO

-More instructions on how to use GradleRIO are located in GradleRIOForDummies.txt.
+More instructions on how to use GradleRIO are located in GradleRIO4Dummies.txt.

 ## Pushing to GitHub